Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Discussion

 \section{Discussion}

-In this paper, we have proposed an ML-decoder for heavy hexagon code which makes use of a novel technique based on gauge equivalence to improve the performance of decoding.
+In this paper, we have proposed an ML-decoder for heavy hexagonal code which makes use of a novel technique based on gauge equivalence to improve the performance of decoding.
 First we map decoding to a ML based classification problem.
-Exploiting the properties of heavy hexagon code as a subsystem code, we have defined gauge equivalence, which, in turn, reduces the number of error classes for ML based classification.
+Exploiting the properties of heavy hexagonal code as a subsystem code, we have defined gauge equivalence, which, in turn, reduces the number of error classes for ML based classification.
 We have proposed \emph{search based} and \emph{rank based} methods for finding the gauge equivalence; the former being faster for finding equivalence in phase flip errors and the later for bit flip errors.

-We have empirically tested our decoders for distance 3, 5, and 7 heavy hexagon codes.
-We have shown that even the naive ML decoder outperforms the MWPM based decoder in terms of pseudo-thresholds and threshold.
-Moreover using gauge equivalence leads to further improvement in the decoder performance.
+We have tested our decoders for heavy hexagonal codes with distances upto 7 .
+We have shown that even the na\"ive ML decoder outperforms the MWPM and UF based decoders in terms of pseudo-threshold and threshold.
+Using gauge equivalence leads to further improvement in the performance of our decoder.
 This research provides a plausible method for scaling current quantum devices to the fault-tolerant era.
 Future directions may be to study the applicability of gauge equivalence and ML based decoders for other noise models such as Pauli and amplitude damping noise.